ray-project/ray/doc/source/ray-air/preprocessors.rst

     :start-after: __preprocessor_transform_batch_start__
     :end-before: __preprocessor_transform_batch_end__

-Life of an AIR Preprocessor
+Life of an AIR preprocessor
 ---------------------------

 Now that we've gone over the basics, let's dive into how ``Preprocessor``\s fit into an end-to-end application built with AIR.